 Satakshi Sinha is a Senior Archivist with Nature Morte.

-Siddharth Narrain is a Scientia PhD Candidate at Faculty of Law and Justice, University of New South Wales (UNSW), Sydney, Australia.
+Siddharth Narrain is a Lecturer, Adelaide Law School, Faculty of Arts, Business, Law and Economics, University of Adelaide.

-The workshop is initiated by ICAS:MP’s media module: ‘Media and the Constitution of the Political (TM7)’.
-Apart from the workshop, we are looking to have two public platforms in the evening in collaboration with the Kochi-Muziris Biennale.
+The workshop was initiated by ICAS:MP’s media module: ‘Media and the Constitution of the Political (TM7)’.
+Apart from the workshop, two public platforms were organised in the evening in collaboration with the Kochi-Muziris Biennale.